 The best way to apply concealer is in a “V” shape.
 This shape immediately creates a non surgical face-lift.
 The concealer will highlight the upper portion of your face beneath your eye drawing the focus upward.

-SHOP Tarte Shape Tape Concealer HERE
+Learn about Tarte Shape Tape Concealer HERE

 Step 3: Set your concealer with a setting powder.

-The last step is to set the concealer so it lasts all day and doesn’t smudge.
+The third step is to set the concealer so it lasts all day and doesn’t smudge.
 Any pressed or loose powder will work.
 Just be sure you make sure you don’t get ones that leave a ghostly white cast or you will have an awful flashback in your pictures.
 No one wants that!!

 Don’t forget to like and share if you found this article helpful.

+All of my favorite beauty products can also readily be found on my Amazon page HERE!
 Please like and share if you found this article helpful!